best things to do in san francisco

 The word Filoli is short for the original owner's creed "Fight for a just cause; love your fellow man; live a good life."
 He (William Bowers Bourn, owner of the Empire Gold Mine and Spring Valley Water Company) had famous California architect Willis Polk design his retirement estate here in 1915 and it is still regarded as one of the most beautiful estates in California.
 The grounds consists of 16 acres of formal gardens on a 654 acre private estate.
 You may have already seen the main house on "Dynasty," a TV series where it was used as the Carrington Mansion.

-There is an admission charge of $15/adult to get inside Filoli.
-We feel it is worth a separate visit by car just to see the formal gardens, especially in spring, and mansion.
+There is an admission charge of $20/adult to get inside Filoli.
+We feel it is worth a separate visit by car just to see the mansion and gardens, especially in spring.
+See more details.

 Edgewood Road Exit off Hwy 280